stubegru/stubegru/README.md

 - Clone this repo
 - Make sure the stubegru root folder is accessible by your webserver to deliver the files to your browser
 - Create `.htaccess` file (use .`htaccess.example` as template).
 For more information see [the wiki article](https://github.com/stubegru/stubegru/wiki/htaccess)
-- You can personalize and configure stubegru with some files in [the `custom` folder](https://github.com/stubegru/stubegru/wiki/The-%22custom%22-folder)
+- You have to personalize and configure stubegru with some config files in [the `custom` folder](https://github.com/stubegru/stubegru/wiki/The-%22custom%22-folder)
 - If you want to use the [`monitoring`](https://github.com/stubegru/stubegru/wiki/Monitoring-Module) or [`evaluation`](https://github.com/stubegru/stubegru/wiki/Evaluation-Module) module (enabled by default) you must create template files to make these modules work.
 For more information see: [wiki/survey-module](https://github.com/stubegru/stubegru/wiki/Survey-Module)